Fastlove: Production

 "Fastlove" was produced by Michael and Jon Douglas.
 They met while Douglas was working on Lisa Moorish's album I've Gotta Have It All while Michael was working in the same studio, Sarm West in London.
 Douglas asked Michael to contribute vocals to Moorish's cover of "I'm Your Man" by Michael's previous band, Wham!.
 Afterwards, Michael asked Douglas to work on his album, Older.

 The first version of "Fastlove" had a bossa nova rhythm.
 Douglas created a new arrangement, retaining Michael's vocals and the saxophone played by Andy Hamilton.
 He added drums, sound effects, orchestral stabs and scratches using an Akai MPC3000 workstation.
 This was synchronised via MIDI to a Mac running Cubase, which was used to sequence the keyboard parts.

 The bass was played on keyboard, using samples of a Fender bass guitar, and quantised using the MPC.
 Additional bass parts, including slides and slaps, were added from a sample library.
 The team added organ from an E-mu sound module and arpeggios from a Korg Prophecy synthesiser, and recorded the sine wave-like lead from a Minimoog clone.
-Douglas recorded the "gotta get up to get down" vocal part by singing through a Digitech Vocalist processor.
+Douglas recorded the "gotta get up to get down" vocal by singing through a Digitech Vocalist processor.

 The engineer Dave Clews said that Michael, a perfectionist, was sometimes frustrating, as he would often discard and replace work the team was happy with.
-Clews said Michael was the only singer he ever worked with who would not allow his vocals to be pitch-corrected.
+Clews said he was the only singer he ever worked with who would not allow his vocals to be pitch-corrected.
 When "Fastlove" was almost complete, Michael decided to add an interpolation of the 1982 Patrice Rushen single "Forget Me Nots" to the outro, which required another two weeks of work.
 Rather than sampling "Forget Me Nots", the team interpolated it by recreating the bass and vocal hook.

 Release

 An energetic tune about needing gratification and fulfillment without concern for commitment, "Fastlove" was the second single taken from Michael's third studio album, Older, his first studio album in six years.
 For the B-side, a remake of the Wham! song "I'm Your Man" was used.
 Entitled "I'm Your Man '96", it was an update of one of their last singles, a decade earlier.

-Jon Kutner from 1000 UK Number One Hits said the line "Stupid Cupid keeps on calling me and I see lovin' in his eyes" had a dual interpretation which could imply Michael's homosexuality.